-A twenty-three year old from the London Borough of Tower Hamlets.
-Her stridently Christian parents, natives of the Egyptian town of Qena on the eastern shore of the River Nile, came to Britain in the 1980’s following the assassination of President Anwar Sadat.
+A twenty-three-year-old from the London Borough of Tower Hamlets.
+Her stridently Christian parents, natives of the Egyptian town of Qena on the eastern shore of the River Nile, came to Britain in the 1980s following President Anwar Sadat’s assassination.

 She’s going to offer her life to the whole world, the scientific world, the political world, the living world.
 She’s going to commit the ultimate sacrifice of her flesh so that there’ll be no doubting her dedication, her resolve.
 She believes this to be the right thing to do.
 She believes that her sacrifice will be judged right and proper in the great accounting table of history’s more significant events.
 God is on her side, or so she believes.

-The walls of her bedsit are bare, painted limestone-white over embossed Edwardian wallpaper which you can still see during early morning hours.
+Her bedsit walls are bare, painted limestone-white over embossed Edwardian wallpaper, which you can still see during early morning hours.
 No student posters.
 No family portraits.
-No flat screen TV crucified on high.
-Along the far wall, sprawls a large foldaway cushion bed the Japanese call a F’ton.
+No flat-screen TV crucified on high.
+Along the far wall sprawls a large foldaway cushion bed the Japanese call a F’ton.
 Here’s a list of the additional fixtures and fittings:

 An ancient oak double-bookshelf groaning with biochemistry books fills the back wall.

 A white porcelain sink, where a single toothbrush stands guard in a clear glass beaker.